NicoPANW/Contrail_Cookbook/docs/index.md

 ### Port created before the VM

 This provides greater control on port settings.
-For instance, we can specify a fixed IP@ rather than relying on auto assignment by Contrail vRouter DHCP.
+For instance, we can specify a fixed IP@ rather than relying on auto IP@ selection by Contrail vRouter DHCP (though vRouter DHCP can still be used to announce the IP@ to the VM).

 Below we create a fresh new port for Red VN.